italoalbuq/italoalbuq/README.md

 # Italo Giullian

+Hey!

-Hi!
-I'm Italo, graduated in Computer Science and currently taking a Master's degree in Computer Science with a focus on Data Science and Artificial Intelligence.
+I'm Italo, I graduated with a degree in Computer Science, I have a specialization in Data Science, an MBA in Project Management and I'm currently studying a Master's in Computer Science with a focus on Artificial Intelligence.

 ## Web Presence